Logan is a 6yo who is presented to ED by his mother as “just not himself”.

-Patients like Logan clearly have high care needs.
-How, as the acute care paediatric doctor, can we best care for Logan?
+Patients like Logan have high care needs.
+As the acute care paediatric doctor, how can we best care for Logan?

-There are several types of cerebral palsy, a thorough description of these is beyond the scope of this article.
+There are several types of cerebral palsy.
+A thorough description of these is beyond the scope of this article.
 Indeed, the goals for the management of the child with CP include the following: to promote optimal function; to maintain general health; to foster the acquisition of new skills; to assist and educate parents and caregivers; and to anticipate, prevent, and treat the complications of this disorder.
 GMFCS is a severity classification system, with some further details below.
 Rather, this article will propose a framework by which the acute care paediatrician may approach the profoundly neurodevelopmentally impaired child.
-Frameworks aside, we strongly encourage you to understand these young people in terms of what they CAN do, and their roles within their family and society at large.
+Frameworks aside, we strongly encourage you to understand these young people in terms of what they CAN do and their roles within their family and society.

 So, a framework by which to approach the child with GMFCS5 cerebral palsy,